 NQM is a set of operational guidelines to fight divisional and corps level battles.
-A single player can comfortably handle a division.
-In a multi-player game, a single player can manage a corps, with all its corps-level assets.
+A single player can comfortably handle a division in the Divisional Scale Orbat (DSO) version of the game.
+In a multi-player game, a corps, with all its corps-level assets can be managed by two or three players.
 With more than two people, we usually play with an umpire.

 A Soviet infantry regiment of 3 battalions is going to winkle a nest of Fascist Vipers out of their position to show us how it should be done.